marcoaminotto/ignite-ignews/README.md

 # 📖 About

 Ig.news is an exciting platform for sharing news about the React.js world.
-This project was the third module app from the Ignite Bootcamp[https://rocketseat.com.br/ignite].
+This project was the third module app from the [Ignite Bootcamp](https://rocketseat.com.br/ignite).

 # 📐 Layout